acrerd/Arduino-Diseqc-solar-tracker/README.md

 Set the time at the serial console (9600 baud) with the format "yyyy mm dd hh mm ss".

-Version 1.1 includes code to mitigaste the 2020 GPS rolloover bug, for receiver modules that are subject to it (like ours!).
+Version 1.1 includes code to mitigate the 2020 GPS rollover bug, for receiver modules that are subject to it (like ours!).

 Graham Woan